Interdigital Cyst in Bulldogs and French Bulldogs

 Interdigital cysts can be seen in interdigital web space as bright, red, puffy, and sometimes erupting lesions.

 Histologically, the lesions are nodular and not a true cyst (a cyst is a closed sac structure filled with liquid).

-True interdigital cysts can be visualized under the toes and are usually due to trauma to the paw, or more precisely injury to the hair follicles embedded in the paw.
+True interdigital cysts can be visualized under the toes and are usually caused by trauma to the paw or more precisely trauma to the hair follicles embedded in the paw.